folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 :align: center
 ```

-In other complex cases it may be optimal to fit the depths of multiple stronger components of a blend, but exclude weaker components from the mask.
+In other complex cases, it may be optimal to fit the depths of multiple stronger components of a blend, but exclude weaker components from the mask.

 After tweaking the depths of several more lines across the spectrum, we get an improved LSD profile.
-Because the better depths improves the fit to the observed Stokes I spectrum, the errorbars for Stokes I LSD profile are much smaller.
+Because the better depths improve the fit to the observed Stokes I spectrum, the errorbars for the Stokes I LSD profile are much smaller.
 Also, because a lot of the signal in the observation was in a few He lines with poor depths, the S/N in Stokes V is noticeably better.

 ```{image} MaskUI_images/updateLSD-prof-clean-tweak-full.png
 :alt: LSD profile after fully fitting line depths